 Photo not found

-Phosphate mining propelled Nauru, the world's smallest independent republic, into seemingly boundless wealth for decades.
+Phosphate mining propelled Nauru, the world's third smallest independent republic (only Monaco and the Vatican City are smaller), into seemingly boundless wealth for decades.
 But phosphate's running out and the Nauru leadership is making little effort to strike up other industries (other than refugee housing for the Australian government).
 Nauru is an extraordinarily grey island, whose natural beauty has been pretty much destroyed by the ecological nightmare of phosphate mining.
 Not surprisingly, tourism hasn't exactly taken off.

 However, travellers around the Pacific may find themselves delayed in Nauru for a few days, due to Air Nauru's clever monopoly of the area.
 If golf isn't your thing, we recommend heading away from shore and trying out some of the island's better diving spots, where WWII wreckages make for a captivating dive.

 Before the Europeans arrived to Nauru, the island was inhabited by colonists from other parts of Oceania.
 The first European to set foot on Nauru was the English Whaler, John Fearn, but Nauru kept its independence until 1888, when it was annexed by Germany. in 1918 it became a member of the League of Nations, governed by Australia.
 In 1947 it made a deal with the United Nations that it would become independent in 1968.
 It became a member of the Commonwealth of Nations, and in 1999 it joined the United Nations.
 As mentioned in the introduction the winning of phoshpates made Nauru a wealthy country, but it also had a huge impact on nature.
 Two third of the island has a lunar surface like look.
 Alternatives for the ending supplies of phosphates have not been succesful.
 Tourism which is an option for many others islands is not (yet) a big contributor to the economy of the island.